 The best copies get the banjo JUST RIGHT and place it perfectly in the mix.
 On The Border, their third album and my personal favorite, makes wonderful use of the banjo.
 When the band changed their sound to take them in the direction of more straight ahead rock (One of These Nights) they lost me.
 The public felt differently, sending the album to Number One in the charts, which set the stage for the monster success of Hotel California.

 Peaceful Easy Feeling

 A Top Ten Title

 You may have seen our Top 100 list of the best sounding rock records elsewhere on the site.
-If we were to pick out a Top Ten from that list, this record would have made the cut.
+We picked out a Top Ten from that list and you will not be surprised to learn that this record made the cut.
 (Top Two or Three is more like it.)

 At one time this was my single favorite Demo Disc.
 A customer who bought one of these one time told me it was the best sounding record he had ever heard in his life.
 I don’t doubt it for a minute.
 It’s certainly as good as any rock record I have ever heard, and I’ve heard some awful good ones.

 There’s an interesting story behind this album, which I won’t belabor too much here.
 Suffice it to say, one listen to some of the later reissues or — god forbid — a Heavy Vinyl pressing or Greatest Hits album and you’ll know I speak the truth when I say that the tape used to cut this pressing was not the same one that was used to cut those.
 It does not exist.
 It was lost a long time ago.
 Most copies of this album are mediocre at best, and positively painful to listen to once you’ve heard the real thing, an early pressing cut from the actual master tape.